 Did you know that January is the most depressing month of the year?
 You just went out and spent a bunch of money on things like fishing poles, hunting gear, or whatever your fancy—basically everyone is out there spending money on stuff!
 Now that the wrapping paper is in the trash, you might be reflecting and thinking, “Holy Batman I just spent more money than I needed to on Christmas!”

 Obviously, you didn’t follow my advice on how not to spend so much money on Christmas, AND instead, you bought Aunt Margaret that crockpot—four times—spending more money than you should have.
 So here we are.
 What do you do now?

-A good way to get the budget back on track quickly is a budget fast.
+A good way to get the budget back on track quickly is by making a budget.
 That means you’re not going to spend money on anything that is unnecessary.
 Necessary is the key word there.
-You’re not going to spend money on those fancy new nails—well bullets are necessary and so is Pizza, so we’re not talking about these—BUT you are not going to buy another crockpot, or that brand new couch your wife wants so bad she can’t stand it.
+You’re not going to spend money on those fancy new nails—well pizza is necessary so we’re not talking about these—BUT you are not going to buy another crockpot, or that brand new couch your wife wants so bad she can’t stand it.
 The plan is to make intentional purchases because you’re bringing your budget back in line.
 In doing a budget fast, you’re going to build up cash reserves in your accounts.
-So trim the pork to get the train back on track quickly!
+So, it is vital to understand where the money is going to get the train back on track quickly!

 If you used credit cards for Christmas—SHAME ON YOU!
 Now that we have that out of the way—if that is you (and you haven’t listened to anything I’ve said in my career) then now is the time to get out of it.
 Debt is not good.
 Credit card debt is HORRIBLE!